Betsy DeVos, the (Relatively Mainstream) Reformer

 DeVos has been politically active since her college days, both as a donor and Republican Party leader.
 She is a former local precinct delegate and Michigan Republican National Committeewoman, and was twice elected Michigan Republican Party chair.
-She is described as a talented fundraiser, and is credited with personally raising $150,000 for President George W. Bush’s reelection campaign in 2004.
+She is described as a talented fundraiser, and is credited with personally raising $150,000 for former President George W. Bush’s reelection campaign in 2004.
 Her husband ran for Michigan governor as the GOP candidate in 2006.
 The extended DeVos family is estimated to have donated at least $17 million to political candidates and committees since 1989, with at least $10 million of that donated since 2014, according to local media reports.

 DeVos, along with other members of the Prince and DeVos families, also has engaged in robust charitable giving over the past several decades, predominantly funding influential conservative organizations.
 A compilation the DeVos family provided to Forbes totaled $1.33 billion in lifetime donations as of 2015, representing one-quarter of their current net worth and making them the 24th-most-generous philanthropic family in the United States.
 That includes giving through the Dick and Betsy DeVos Family Foundation, which the couple chair and which has a five-point focus: the local community, education, the arts, justice, and leadership.
 In addition to arts and education institutions, the foundation has also supported various policy organizations, including the American Enterprise Institute (AEI), where I am an adjunct fellow (an unpaid position).
 DeVos serves on the AEI board, and the family foundation donated $750,000 to AEI in 2015, with a commitment for $1 million more.